Exercise and Hypertension

 WHO SHOULD NOT EXERCISE?

-As previously mentioned, do not begin a new exercise program without checking with your personal physician, especially if you have any form of cardiovascular disease.
+Even though exercise can be very effective in managing hypertension, do not begin a new exercise program without checking with your personal physician, especially if you have any form of cardiovascular disease.

 Further, if you are currently taking medication to lower your blood pressure, generally, you should avoid strenuous exercise until the drug therapy has brought your blood pressure into a more normal range.
 This is very important if you are older, or, if your blood pressure is very high.